-- 1. Remove all ice from the bin. - 2.
-Mix a sanitizing solution of 1 ounce of household bleach to 2 gallons of water. - 3.
-Using clean rubber gloves and a clean cloth, wipe all interior surfaces of the ice machine and ice storage bin with the sanitizing solution.
-Immerse any small parts in the sanitizing solution and wash the parts, flushing the solution thoroughly in, over and through all parts and surfaces of the parts being cleaned. - 4.
-Allow to air dry.
+1. Remove all ice from the bin.

+2. Mix a sanitizing solution of 1 ounce of household bleach to 2 gallons of water.

+3. Using clean rubber gloves and a clean cloth, wipe all interior surfaces of the ice machine and ice storage bin with the sanitizing solution.
+Immerse any small parts in the sanitizing solution and wash the parts, flushing the solution thoroughly in, over and through all parts and surfaces of the parts being cleaned.

+4. Allow to air dry.

-SYSTEM SPECIFICATIONS: CME1202
+SYSTEM SPECIFICATIONS

-The following numbers are a guideline to field operation There will be some variation from unit to unit.
+The following numbers can be used as a guideline.
+There will be some variation from unit to unit.